dmitrdv123/janedoe/README.md

 others:

 - after production deployment:
-  - docs: Screenshot contains links to localhost, after starting to use domains we need to change images
-  - api: create and use email to send notification using sns and proper domain
+  - api: create and use email to send notification using ses and proper domain
-  - validate project at walletconnect.com

 improvement backlog:

+- payment: have a warning about hardhat and payment error.
+Start to type email, this warn start to blink.
+Since there is a unnecessary refresh
 - support, account: submit button is enabled even if form is not valid
 - payment: Payment settings is 1 - usdt, 2 - bnb.
 I have bnb and I dont have usdt.
 When I am switching to bnb blockchain I need to automatically choose bnb (need to choose token with no conversion and with enough balance).
 - frontend: if user choose language and then go to another frontend then it should be set to the same lang